pierrefevrier/switch-user-env/README.md

     # Usage:
         . ./switch_user_env.sh unix_user
     # Args:
-        name of the unix user that must load the bash environment
+        name of the unix user that you want to load the bash environment
     # Help:
         -h  display help
     # Code retour: